knupel/Rope/docs/revision.md

 > add function to get the diameter value diam()
 > @Deprecated constructor without position and diameter
 > add function to set the growth range between the node of the main and the repartition of the circle. set_growth_main() and set_growth_circle()
+> add function update_pixels(boolean is);
+> refactoring all pixels system to concate with line algorithme to have only one engine to manage all the line

 > R_Graphic
 > add function stroke_is(), fill_is() to set if stroke(), strokeWeight() and fill() is active